drgrib/maps/README.md

 mapper -types string:CustomType
 ```

-Which, will generate the file `map_string_customvaluetype.go` that infers its `package` from surrounding `.go` files or the current folder name if no other files are found:
+Which will generate the file `map_string_customvaluetype.go` that infers its `package` from surrounding `.go` files or the current folder name if no other files are found:

 ``` go
 package maps